italicize/italicize.github.io/word_template.md

 To make a new Word template means defining many styles.
 The easiest way I've found is to write a description of the styles, then run a macro that defines styles like the description.

 For example, suppose you want a template that matches the format of an ANSI standard, "[Scientific and Technical Reports&mdash;Preparation, Presentation, and Preservation](https://www.niso.org/publications/z39.18-2005-r2010)."
 Measure its margins, compare the font sizes to some samples, and write a description.
 Use the format shown below, with a style name at the beginning of the line and commas between the specifications.

+[Many other specifications](https://www.mechanicaledit.com/macro_specs) can be included, using the same format as the sample.

 ## Sample style descriptions